 Performance Indicator Baseline Target Timeline Responsible Party 2.A.
 Promote cultural programming (arts, international, diversity, etc.) that encourages students, faculty and staff to actively engage with and understand different cultural viewpoints.
 No current centralized tracking and reporting Define cultural programming and establish benchmarks with 2% annual increase of students engaged and 10% cumulative increase of students engaged Fall 2018 implementation with annual progress through 2023 Vice President for Student Affairs; Provost and Vice President for Academic Affairs (Dean of the College of Visual and Performing Arts and Director of International Education) 2.B.
-In order to facilitate communication about campus events, all relevant social media sites will be updated with information about campus events and Nine established social media platforms maintained by the university with numerous accounts with Define posting structure for student events and establish benchmarks with 10% annual increase and 50% cumulative increase of: Fall 2018 implementation with annual progress through 2023 Provost and Vice President for Academic Affairs; Vice President for Student Affairs; Vice President for University Relations (Manager of Web Communications and programming. daily posting Facebook: Events posted and check-ins from friends and followers Strategy); Event and Program Coordinators Twitter: Events posted and likes and retweets from followers Other Social Media: Increase of overall activity 2.C.
+In order to facilitate communication about campus events, all relevant social media sites will be updated with information about campus events and Nine established social media platforms maintained by the university with numerous accounts with Nine established Define posting structure for social media platforms student events and establish wire maintained by the university with numerous Define posting structure for student events and establish wire benchmarks with 10% annual increase and 50% cumulative Provost and Vice President for Academic Affairs; Vice President for Student Affairs; Vice President for University Relations (Manager of Web Communications and programming. daily posting Facebook: Events posted and check-ins from friends and followers Strategy); Event and Program Coordinators Twitter: Events posted and likes and retweets from followers Other Social Media: Increase of overall activity 2.C.
 Recognizing that faculty plays an important role in student engagement with campus life, faculty will be strongly encouraged to integrate campus events as part of their course curriculum expectations.
 No current centralized tracking and reporting Define campus events/course curriculum expectations and establish benchmarks with 2% annual increase of students engaged and 10% cumulative increase of students engaged Spring 2018 development and Fall 2018 implementation with annual progress through 2023 Provost and Vice President for Academic Affairs (Assistant Provosts, College Deans Department Chairs and Faculty); Vice President for Student Affairs 2.D.
 Encourage communication and regular dialogue among residential life, academic affairs and student affairs to enhance student retention.
-New initiative Quarterly meetings each year Fall 2018 implementation with annual progress through 2023 Provost and Vice President for Academic Affairs (Assistant Provosts and College Deans); Vice President for Student Affairs (Director of Housing and Residential Life and Staff)
+New initiative Quarterly meetings each year Fall 2018 implementation with annual progress through 2023 Provost and Vice President for Academic Affairs (Assistant Provosts and College Deans); Vice President for Student Affairs (Director of Housing 2016 Residential Life and Staff)